open-mmlab/mmpretrain/docs/tutorials/runtime.md

 workflow = [('train', 1)]
 ```

-which means running 1 epoch for training.
+Which means running 1 epoch for training.
 Sometimes user may want to check some metrics (e.g. loss, accuracy) about the model on the validate set.
 In such case, we can set the workflow as